Tributes pour in to 'Madame Ecosse' Winnie Ewing who has died

-Tributes have been made to former SNP president Winnie Ewing whose death has been announced today.
+Tributes have been made to former SNP president Winnie Ewing whose death has been announced today at the age of 93.

-Mrs Ewing, who was born in Glasgow, died on Wednesday with her passing announced this afternoon.
+Mrs Ewing, who was born in Glasgow, died on Wednesday with her passing announced this afternoon shortly after the end of First Minister's Questions.

-The first woman SNP parliamentarian, she who was known across the independence movement as 'Madame Ecosse'.

 “I am heartbroken at this loss, and my condolences go to Winnie’s family, particularly her three children, Fergus, Annabelle and Terry," said Mr Yousaf.